mdn/content/files/en-us/web/http/status/429/index.md

 {{HTTPSidebar}}

-The HTTP **`429 Too Many Requests`** status response code is part of the `400`-`499` class of [client error responses](/en-US/docs/Web/HTTP/Status#client_error_responses) and indicates the client has sent too many requests in a given amount of time.
+The HTTP **`429 Too Many Requests`** status response code indicates the client has sent too many requests in a given amount of time.
+It is part of the `400`-`499` class of [client error responses](/en-US/docs/Web/HTTP/Status#client_error_responses).
 This mechanism of asking the client to slow down the rate of requests is commonly called "rate limiting".

 A {{HTTPHeader("Retry-After")}} header may be included to this response to indicate how long a client should wait before making the request again.

 Implementations of rate limiting vary; restrictions may be server-wide or per resource.
-Typically, rate-limiting restrictions are based on a client's IP but can be specific to users or authorized applications if requests are authenticated or contain cookies.
+Typically, rate-limiting restrictions are based on a client's IP but can be specific to users or authorized applications if requests are authenticated or contain a {{Glossary("cookie")}}.

 ## Status